seleniumbase/SeleniumBase/help_docs/js_package_manager.md

 <div>You can load any JS package this way as long as you know the URL.</div>

-If you're wondering how SeleniumBase does this, here's the Python code, which uses WebDriver's ``execute_script()`` method to make JavaScript calls after escaping quotes:
+If you're wondering how SeleniumBase does this, here's the full Python code, which uses WebDriver's ``execute_script()`` method for making JS calls after escaping quotes:

 ```python
 def add_js_link(driver, js_link):